Publicist: Luke Perry has died at 52 after suffering stroke

-LOS ANGELES (AP) — (Gray News) - Actor Luke Perry, star of “Beverly Hills 90210” and “Riverdale,” died after suffering a recent stroke, his representative told media outlets.
+LOS ANGELES (Gray News/AP) — Actor Luke Perry, star of “Beverly Hills 90210” and “Riverdale,” died after suffering a recent stroke, his representative told media outlets.

 Luke Perry - an actor who is best known for his role as Dylan McKay on the TV series Beverly Hills, 90210 from 1990 to 1995, Photo Date: July 22, 2018 / Cropped Photo: Gage Skidmore / CC BY-SA 2.0 / (MGN)